MoAKgit/Transfer-learning-for-image-segmentation/README.md

-## A Comparision study on Gland Segmetnation dataset:
+## A Comparision study on Gland Segmetnation:
 For this dataset, the images and masks are resized to 256*256.
 Flippin is applied for data augmentation and images are normalized with mean = [0.485, 0.456, 0.406] and std = [0.229, 0.224, 0.225].